-If acorns are used, they shall be planted at a 3:1 ratio (3 acorns for every 1-inch of trunk diameter removed) under the direction of a qualified professional.
+If acorns are used, they shall be planted at a 3:1 ratio (3 acorns for every 1-inch of trunk diameter removed) under the direction of a qualified professional.Qualified Professional.
 Acorn planting shall not exceed 25-percent of any project's tree planting total.
 If 1-gallon/TreePot 4-sized containers are used, they shall be planted at a 2:1 ratio (2 container trees for every 1-inch of trunk diameter removed).
 If 5-gallon-sized containers are used, they shall be planted at a 1.5:1 ratio (1.5 container trees for every 1-inch of trunk diameter removed).
 Finally, if 15-gallon-sized containers are used, they shall be planted at a 1:1 ratio (1 container tree for every 1-inch of trunk diameter removed).

-The replacement planting area shall be suitable for tree planting, shall not conflict with current or planned land uses, and shall be large enough to accommodate replacement plantings at a density no greater than 200 trees per acre.
+The replacement planting area shall be suitable for tree planting, shall not conflict with current or planned land uses, and shall be large enough to accommodate replacement plantings atup to a maximum density no greater thanof 200 trees per acre.
 This ORMP does not preclude over-planting so that the minimum survival rate may be accomplished at the end of the 7-year maintenance and monitoring period.
 Monitoring reports shall be submitted to the County at least annually during the 7-year maintenance and monitoring period and documentation of replacement planting success shall be provided to the County at the end of the 7-year monitoring and maintenance period (final monitoring report).

-For impacts to Heritage Trees, replacement planting shall adhere to the standards identified for individual native oak trees; however, replacement totals shall be calculated based upon an inch-for-inch replacement at a 3:1 ratio.
+Replacement plantings shall be inspected, maintained and documented consistent with the requirements for Mitigation Maintenance, Monitoring and Reporting.
+For impacts to Heritage Trees, replacement planting shall adhere to the standards identified for individual native oak trees; however, replacement totals shall be calculated based upon an inch-forinch replacement at a 3:1 ratio.